 - Question 1B

 Check the box to indicate if you have any special needs that require accommodation.
 If yes, please explain.

 - wheelchair access,

-- sign language interpretation (for example, deaf or mute individuals may have a sign language interpreter to assist with the assessment of “listening and speaking” ability),
+- sign language interpretation (for example, deaf individuals may have a sign language interpreter to assist with the assessment of “listening and speaking” ability),

 - personal assistance (for example, you will be accompanied by a care attendant, an interpreter, a seeing eye dog, a sighted guide, etc.),

 - visually impaired (for example, the study guide is available in large print, audio version or Braille).